 We've put together some frequently asked questions about our award

 We recommend having a read through before starting your application.
-You can also download an example application, and our marking criteria as a guide.
+You can also download an example application.

 What do we mean by ‘innovation’?